yfuks/fract_ol/README.md

 ###MOUSE HOOKS

-- Scroll up/down : change the zoom value
+- Scroll up/down : Zoom in/Zoom out
 - Move           : change the coefficents (in Julia, tree, random 1 and random 2)